Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

-Our first main result of this paper reads as follows. \begin{theorem} Each stationary $p$-harmonic mapping $u\colon \Omega \to N$, whose image lies in a compact subset of $N$, is locally $C^{1,\alpha}$ for some $\alpha\in (0,1)$ if $N$ is simply connected and has non-positive sectional curvature. \end{theorem}
+Our first main result reads as follows. \begin{theorem} Each stationary $p$-harmonic mapping $u\colon \Omega \to N$, whose image lies in a compact subset of $N$, is locally $C^{1,\alpha}$ for some $\alpha\in (0,1)$ if $N$ is simply connected and has non-positive sectional curvature. \end{theorem}

-As commented earlier, Theorem~\ref{thm:main theorem} can be viewed as a natural extension of the regularity result of Eells and Sampson~\cite{es64} or~\cite[Corollary]{su82} for harmonic mappings into Riemannian manifolds with non-positive curvature.
+As commented earlier, Theorem \ref{thm:main theorem} can be viewed as a natural extension of the regularity result of Eells and Sampson~\cite{es64} or~\cite[Corollary]{su82} for harmonic mappings into Riemannian manifolds with non-positive curvature.

-To prove Theorem ~\ref{thm:main theorem}, the main idea is to derive a Morrey type estimate (see Lemma~\ref{lemma:key monotone inequality}) of a $p$-harmonic mapping $u\colon \Omega\to N$.
+To prove Theorem \ref{thm:main theorem}, the main idea is to derive a Morrey type estimate (see Lemma~\ref{lemma:key monotone inequality}) of a $p$-harmonic mapping $u\colon \Omega\to N$.
 Then it follows immediately that $u$ is locally $C^{0,\alpha}$ and the standard regularity theory (see e.g. Hardt-Lin~\cite[Section 3]{hl87}) gives the desired local $C^{1,\alpha}$ regularity.
 The approach is inspired by an idea for proving Lipschitz regularity of harmonic mappings into singular metric spaces, due to Gromov and Schoen~\cite{gs92}.
-More precisely, we follow the idea of Gromov-Schoen~\cite{gs92} to consider the composed function $f_Q:=d^2(u,Q)$, and derive certain weak differential inequality (see Lemma~\ref{lemma:equation} below) that relates the $p$-energy of $u$ and the gradient of $f_Q$, which allows us to control the $p$-energy from above by (a constant multiple of) the integration of $|\nabla u|^{p-2}|\nabla f_Q|$ over $\partial B(a,r)$.
-Then we use H\"older's inequality and Poincar\'e inequality to estimate the $p$-energy of $u|_{B(a,r)}$ from above.
+More precisely, we follow the idea of Gromov-Schoen~\cite{gs92} to consider the composed function $f_Q:=d^2(u,Q)$ {for a given point $Q\in N$}, and derive {a} certain weak differential inequality (see Lemma~\ref{lemma:equation} below) that relates the $p$-energy of $u$ and the gradient of $f_Q$, which allows us to control the $p$-energy from above by (a constant multiple of) the integration of $|\nabla u|^{p-2}|\nabla f_Q|$ over $\partial B(a,r)$.
+Then we use H\"older's inequality and Poincar\'e's inequality to estimate the $p$-energy of $u|_{B(a,r)}$ from above.
 A crucial technical point here is to use (a Riemannian version of) the monotonocity formula for stationary $p$-harmonic mappings due to Hardt-Lin~\cite{hl87} (see Lemma~\ref{lemma:monotone equation} below).